bitquence/bitquence/README.md

 ✍️ also interested in blockchain technology and miner extractable value research\
 📩 talk to me over twitter or on keybase @bitquence

-## Technologies (sorted by proficiency):
+## Technologies (ranked by proficiency):
-- Python
+1. Python
-- Solidity
+2. Solidity
-- Rust
+3. Rust
-- Go
+4. Go
-- JavaScript
+5. JavaScript

 ![](resources/dog.gif)